pirobtumen/MusicStreaming/README.md

 # How it works

-The server has a list of archivos (added manually, but it's easy to read a folder) and waits for requests.
+The server has a list of files (added manually, but it's easy to read a folder) and waits for requests.

  The client makes a request of some data and the server sends the data over TCP. "size,data"

- The server reads any file and sends it as bytes (so you can use the server/client classes as a base of your project).
+ The server can read any file and sends it as bytes (so you can use the server/client classes as a base of your project).

  Our app (UI.main) uses the client to request the bytes to the server, and those bytes are decoded using MP3seth in order to play the song.

- Probably there are some bugs and the code is not optimized, but it was fun to make it in a very shor period of time!
+ Probably there are some bugs and the code is not optimized, but it was fun to make it in a very short period of time!

 # Usage